eonum/geopitalsuisse/codereview-3.md

 ### General

   - Way too few good documentation.
-  - Keyword `let` is outdated and should not be used, use either `const` for variables which will not change or `let` for dynamically changing variables.
+  - Keyword `var` is outdated and should not be used, use either `const` for variables which will not change or `let` for dynamically changing variables.

 ### File: `geopitalBackend/controllers/hospital.controller.js